se-sic/coronet/README.md

   * The revisions as used in call-graph file name
 - `ranges`
   * The revision ranges constructed from the list of `revisions`
-  * The ranges are be constructed in sliding-window manner when a data object is split using the sliding-window approach
+  * The ranges are constructed in sliding-window manner when a data object is split using the sliding-window approach
 - `ranges.callgraph`
   * The revision ranges based on the list `revisions.callgraph`